TACC/agavepy/docs/docsite/installation_guide/installation.rst

 What version to install
 ```````````````````````
 ``AgavePy`` is under constant development.
-Some features may be missing from ofifical releases but in general oficial
+Some features may be missing from oficial releases but in general oficial
 releases are pushed when the project has reached a stable state.

 .. _from_pipy: